 The swimming pools here aren’t especially large but there are three of them, surrounded by plastic and metal chairs with self-serve towel service machines activated by a room key.
 Some packages include beach lounge chair service, but otherwise you have to pay a daily rental fee to kick back on the white sand.
 Hammocks are strewn around the property and you can stroll for miles on St. Pete Beach.
 There’s also a good gym on site.

 There is a convention building here, so occasionally Sirata Resort can get filled up by conferences.
 More often though the clientele is families and couples from around the USA and Europe, with a few Latin Americans in the mix too.
-It’s a lively resort most of the year.
+It’s a lively resort most of the year and with such a wide beach area, it’s one of the best resorts on St. Pete Beach.
 For those who want to really crank it up during vacation and not think about what they’re spending, there’s an all-inclusive plan available.

 Sirata Beach Resort rates can dip as low as $110 in the off season, but rates usually start at $150 plus local taxes and climb to several hundred in high season.
 Check online at the Sirata site or at Expedia and Priceline.